-When we do equation operations on system of equations, the names of the variables really aren't very important. $x_1, x_2, x_3,$ or a, b, c, or x, y, z, it really doesn't matter.
+When we do equation operations on system of equations, the names of the variables really are not very important.
+Use x_1, x_2, x_3 , or a, b, c, or x, y, z, it really doesn't matter.
 In this subsection we will describe some notation that will make it easier to describe linear systems, solve the systems and describe the solution sets.
 Here is a list of definitions, laden with notation.